imrizwan/small-blog-app/README.md

 # Small Blog App

+## `Demo`

+Server (Deployed on Heroku) - Run this link before firebase to active the server on heroku<br />
+Open [https://young-shelf-56419.herokuapp.com/api/test](https://young-shelf-56419.herokuapp.com/api/test) to view it in the browser.

+Demo App (Deployed on Firebase).<br />
+Open [https://small-blog-app.firebaseapp.com/](https://small-blog-app.firebaseapp.com/) to view it in the browser.

 ## backend with Nodejs and TypeScript :heavy_check_mark:

 Backend of this project was bootstrapped with Expressjs/Nodejs and TypeScript.